bestfriendai/ion-3D-Engine/README.md

 ### GUI Components

+GUI Component is a class for creating interactive HTML user interfaces.
+It takes an HTML element as the root of the DOM tree                             that you want to render in the 3D scene.
+This HTML element can be any valid DOM element, such as a div, button, input, or any supported HTML element that can be rendered in a browser.
+Visit [GUI Component guide](https://ion-3d-engine.io/#/website/guides/gui-components.html) for more info.

 There are only a few steps to setup the engine and render HTML in a 3D scene:

 - **Step 1:** create an instance of ION Engine.